 Of particular note has been the increase in enquiries from South Africa, Switzerland and Israel, and a growing proportion from Ireland.

-For many people the words boating and holiday and France are being put together for the first time, and the potential for a different kind of vacation – a more active one, sunny and warm, and within the heart of nature – is becoming a reality.
+For many people the words boating and holiday and France are being put together for the first time, and the potential for a different kind of French tourism – a more active one, sunny and warm, and within the heart of nature – is becoming a reality.

 But why France?